Getting your library on the map on National Libraries Day 2015

 Encourage people to use your library and find out about all the services you offer.
 If you’re a public library, why not run ‘mini taster sessions’ of the services you provide throughout the week?

 If you’re a university or commercial library why not go ‘open access’ for the day and show people what you do?
-You could even invite the decision makers in your organisation to the library for a personal tour?
+Could you invite the decision makers in your organisation to the library for a personal tour?

 Library Treasures: organise a ‘treasure hunt’ by hiding clues around your library – the first one to solve the final clue wins a prize.

-Run a membership campaign in the week running up to National Libraries Day.
+Run a membership campaign the month running up to National Libraries Day.
 Hand out flyers in your local pubs, community and shopping centres.
 You could even enter everyone who joins that week into a prize draw.

 Anticipate the day by asking users to write on a post-it note why they love their library or librarian and then create a display.